Childhood with Special Education

-Candidates accepted in the Childhood with Special Education program will work toward a B.S. in Education degree and eligibility for New York State initial certification in both Childhood and Special Education (Grade 1 - 6).
+Candidates accepted in the undergraduate Childhood with Special Education program will work toward a B.S. in Education degree and eligibility for New York State initial certification in both Childhood and Special Education (Grade 1 - 6).

 The program is organized into a sequence of six blocks of related courses.
 All teacher candidates must complete 150 hours of field experience, as part of the education coursework, prior to student teaching.
 The field experience allows candidates to gain practical experience through application of the knowledge from coursework.

 For more information, specifically with regards to scheduling, please see the Master Schedule.

 In addition to the General Education requirements, candidates in the grades birth-6 Education programs will need to select a Liberal Arts Concentration in: Art History, Dance, English, Environmental Studies, Foreign Language, Geography, History, Latin American Studies, Mathematics, Music, Natural Science, Political Science, Theatre, Urban Studies, or Women's Studies.

 Please review the Undergraduate Bulletin regarding the courses required for each concentration.
 Note that the linked Bulletin is for 2019-2020; students must refer to the Bulletin for the academic year in which they matriculated into SUNY Geneseo.